yubobo/cdap/docs/loom-docs/source/guide/bcp/data-center-bcp.rst

 Database
 --------
-Database needs to be replicated with automatic failover in case the master Database goes down.
-Database is also fronted by a proxy that directs all operations to Master Database, and Loom Server connects to Database using the proxy.
+Database needs to be replicated with automatic failover in case the master database goes down.
+Database is also fronted by a proxy that directs all operations to master database, and Loom Server connects to database using the proxy.